AbdallahAltokhy/next-gen-form/README.md

    ```

 3. **Set Up Environment Variables**
-   copy the .env.example file and rename it to .env
+   copy the .env.example file and rename it to .env in the Server directories.
    ```bash
    cp .env.dist .env
    ```